LukeShortCloud/rootpages/markdown/openstack.md

 ## Installation - OpenStack Ansible

-Supported operating systems: Ubuntu 14.04 or 16.04
+Supported operating systems: RHEL 7, Ubuntu 14.04 or 16.04

-OpenStack Ansible uses Ansible for automating the deployment of Docker containers that run the OpenStack services.
+OpenStack Ansible uses Ansible for automating the deployment of Ubuntu inside of Docker containers that run the OpenStack services.
 This was created by RackSpace as an official tool for deploying and managing production environments.

 ```
 # apt-get install git